klmeir/NetMessaging/README.md

 - Automatic Domain Services injection using "[DomainService]" annotation.
 - MediaTR : register command handlers and queries automatically (via reflection does scan of the assembly)
 - Global Exception Handler
-- Unit (Domain) tests with XUnit
-- NSubstitute for Mocking
 - Logs : Console
 - Swagger